jctmcclain/moodle2canvas/README.md

 | Settlers                      | Early - Late Majority   | 26 SP     |
 | Colonists                     | Laggards                | 26 SU     |

+## Notes

+Courses moved from Moodle to Canvas were add with the following syntax

+**GL:101:01 - Introduction to Geology**

+was imported as

+**GL:100:00 - Introduction to Geology - BP**

+The BP stands for Blueprint

+More information is needed from Instructure before the blueprint course designation is assigned.

 ##  Migration Dates - Information
 #### Status:  Submitted to Instructure on 2025.06.17